Sontag: Her Life and Work: Background

 On February 27, 2013, John Williams of The New York Times reported that writer Benjamin Moser signed an agreement to write the authorized biography of Susan Sontag.
 Moser was approached by Sontag's son, David Rieff, and the literary agent Andrew Wylie to write the biography.
 Moser previously wrote Why This World (2009), a biography of the Brazilian writer Clarice Lispector.
-The book was a finalist for the 2009 National Book Critics Circle Award Biography.
+The book was a finalist for the 2009 National Book Critics Circle Award for Biography.
 Moser wrote at the time that he expected to take at least three to four years to complete a biography of Sontag.

 In preparation of the biography, Moser was given access to Sontag's restricted archive of unpublished journals, medical files, personal papers, and computer files.
 Moser also conducted hundreds of interviews with Sontag's family, friends and adversaries, including individuals who had previously not spoken publicly about Sontag such as Salman Rushdie and Annie Leibovitz.